themcv/php/README.md

 # php
-Testing PHP site and stuff between work and home
+This is for testing PHP and making it possible to work on things both at school and home.